fakrij/tradingview_bulk_image_scraper/README.md

 1. loading URLs right from the public google spreadsheet
 2. foolproof URL loading without user having to control if provided URLs are ok
 3. extracting images from google drive
-4. better URL extracting mechanism that is independet on html class
+4. better URL extracting mechanism that is independent on html class